aziascreations/C99-Utility-Libraries/readme.md

 target_compile_definitions(MyApp PUBLIC NP_DEBUG_LOGGING)  # Enables debugging and optional error logging.
 ```

 ### CMake's Include
-**TODO: Find a way to make this work properly, doesn't detect that its imported !**
+The `Include` directive isn't supported yet.<br>
+The included project doesn't detect that it's being included properly like `FetchContent` does.

 ### CMake Manual Import
 In order to use this library in your projects via a manual import you need to do the following things: